 Returning customers are a staple for every successful business.
 The packaging design should clearly display your brand not only to build brand awareness but to clearly connect with those who have previously purchased your product.

 If your product is successful in the market and you decide to extend your product line, similar packaging to the original will help sell the new one.
 Therefore, it is important to think about scaling for the future.

 A trap some designers fall into is over-complicating the design.
 We’ve found the KISS model is the best guideline for packaging.
 A quality package without too much copy or fine print with clear branding will build and reinforce what you are selling and stand for.

 In addition to product packaging, MCRL specializes in unique marketing kits to support your sales team and employee recognition packaging to recognize your workforce.
+Done reading our tips in product packaging?
 Check out some of our recent packaging projects!